To prevent your passwords from being hacked by social engineering, brute force or dictionary attack method, you should notice that:

 6. Do not let your Web browsers( FireFox, Chrome, Safari, Opera, IE ) store your passwords, since all passwords saved in Web browsers can be revealed easily.

-7. Do not log in to important accounts on the computers of others, or when connecting to a public Wi-Fi hotspot.
+7. Do not log in to important accounts on the computers of others, or when connected to a public Wi-Fi hotspot, Tor, free VPN or web proxy.

 9. It's recommended to change your passwords every 10 weeks.

-10. It's recommended that you remember a few master passwords, store other passwords in a plain text file and encrypt this file with 7-Zip or BitLocker, or manage your passwords with a password management software such as iPassword Generator.
+10. It's recommended that you remember a few master passwords, store other passwords in a plain text file and encrypt this file with 7-Zip, GPG or a disk encryption software such as BitLocker, or manage your passwords with a password management software such as iPassword Generator.

 Copyright © 2012 - 2014 PasswordsGenerator.net.
 All Rights Reserved.